tsg-iitkgp/OnBoarding/TechTeam.md

 - Results should be published via the GymKhana page (and also mail to be sent to new members) within a week of the interviews.
 - The team should be added to the GymKhana Organisation on Github in the team "Entrants" and later on pushed to a team with more rights.
 - The new members should be added to the organisation's slack workspace and they are expected to be active in the same.
+- The new members should add their detail in the "Tech Team Contacts" google sheet after the Tech-Coordinator has created a new sheet (in the same spreadsheet available with the official tech coordinator google account) for the corresponding academic year.

 NOTE: The selected members should have at least one year of experience of staying in IIT Kharagpur at the time of joining the team.